 | METHODOLOGY

 The Mincer equation –arguably the most widely used in empirical work –can be used to explain a host of economic, and even non-economic, phenomena.
 One such application involves explaining (and estimating) employment earnings as a function of schooling and labor market experience.
 The Mincer equation provides estimates of the average monetary returns of one additional year of education.
 This information is important for policy makers who must decide on education spending, prioritization of schooling levels, and education financing programs such as student loans (Patrinos 2016).
-In that respect, the Mincer equation is the most used econometric framework for estimating the rate of return in education.
+In that respect, the Mincer equation is the most used econometric framework for estimating the rate of return to investment in education.

 The empirical analysis in this paper presents results for the general working population of the Russian Federation